mixxxdj/manual/source/chapters/configuration.rst

 **Mac OSX**
   Double-click the Mixxx icon in the :file:`Applications` folder.
-Alternatively, drag the Mixxx icon to the dock and double-click it there, or perform a search for :file:`Mixxx.app`.
+Alternatively, drag the Mixxx icon to the dock and double-click it there or search for "Mixxx" in Spotlight.

 **GNU/Linux**
   Simply type :command:`mixxx` into the terminal, then hit :kbd:`Return`.
 With